dreens/ofli-OH-trapping/README.md

 # update 8/16/17
 I've achieved all of the above except the different plane.
 Running a dense grid at E=-0.9 and E=-0.8

+# update 10/7/17
+So the big news… waited forever for the previous things to finish.
+Finally realized that part of why they were slow was that parfor preallocates and doesn’t redistribute if something finishes first.
+Addressed this by randomizing the index sent to parfor.

+Also implemented intermediate saving of rows of data, which also enables the code to be run on multiple nodes, since they check for a saved version of the row before computing it.
+Used this to crank through data at E=-0.9 through 0.6.

+Noticed that the molecules were all flying out of the trap by -0.6, so revisited the definition of the energy spline.
+Set E=0 to the trap depth.
+Before E=-0.7 was the trap depth.

+Simultaneously improved the spline by re-exporting the fields from COMSOL with a higher mesh density in the relevant region.

+Also added plane capability, although so far I’ve only tested it in the original plane.

+CONFIRMED that doing 1e-6 precision on the ODE stepper gives no noticeable change relative to 1e-9 precision.
+Compare watchprogress to watchprogress6.

+Changed the saving to happen for each pixel.
+This improves computation time especially near the end since a single core doesn’t end up stuck plowing through the most difficult row.
+Also reduces the overlap when running the same job on many cores.
+Downside is that the directory on the data drive gets loaded up with files, but who cares?
+Just don’t try to open it in a GUI.